kosua20/Thoth/README.md

 `imagesLinks:		true`

 - the ftp address pointing to the exact folder where the output should be uploaded
-`ftpAdress:		domain-ftp.com/folder/for/blog`
+`ftpAdress:		domain-sftp.com/folder/for/blog`

 - the ftp username
 `ftpUsername:	`

-- the ftp password (the best way is to create a specific user/password with restricted rights to access your FTP)
+- the sftp password (the best way is to create a specific user/password with restricted rights to access your SFTP)
 `ftpPassword:	`

-- the ftp port to use (defaults to 21)
+- the sftp port to use (defaults to 22)
-`ftpPort:		21`
+`ftpPort:		22`

+- the online URL of the blog, without "http://"
+`siteRoot:	blog.mysite.com`